-Check out this cool diagram from visually about “How to Make a Video Memorable” for more info.
-There’s some great stuff jam packed in there, but our favorite was this quote:
+Check out this cool diagram from visually about “How to Make a Video Memorable”.
+There’s some great stuff jam-packed in there, but our favorite was this quote:

 “For thousands of years, stories have been a fundamental communication method passing information from generation to generation.”

 Wow!
-I love how much visually drives home the point that stories are worth remembering and communicating.
+I love how it visually drives home the point that stories are worth remembering and communicating.
 Our stories matter.
 Your brand’s story matters.
 How do you want to be remembered?

 “Your brand’s story matters.
 How do you want to be remembered?”

 As we get to know each of our clients, we’re able to figure out what their unique spark is.
-Because like Hollywood, we like to think that it’s not just the story, the script, animation, or the editing, but every explainer video needs its own kind of magic.
+Because like Hollywood, we like to think that it’s not just the story; the script; animation, or the editing, but it’s that magical secret ingredient that makes an explainer video stand out.
 So what are you waiting for?
-Let’us tell your story.
+Let’s tell your story.